 Applicants should expect the process to take from six months to a year or more and certainly longer if additional documentation/clarification is required after the initial review process or if re-examination is required.
-Once applicants have completed their interview and are recommended by the Regional Screening Centres, they are granted a two year window in which to write the examination for the first time.
+Once applicants have completed their interview and are recommended by the Regional Screening Centres, they are granted one year in which to write the examination for the first time.

 IMPORTANT: The final determination of the acceptability of an application to proceed to the Regional Screening Centre (RSC) interview is made by the Qualifications Review Committee (QRC).
 Applicants should not assume that their assessment of points awarded will be the same as that of the Qualifications Review Committee.